tari3x/visuals/README.md

     libigdrcl
     intel-opencl-neo

-    Make sure to not install beignet.
+    Make sure to not install beignet - it exhibited some fascinating bugs like computing only some stripes of the data.

   + ln -s /usr/lib64/libOpenCL.so.1 /usr/lib64/libOpenCL.so